bjartwolf/Kebab/README.md

 # Setup

-The workshop will be given i Visual Studio Code.
+The workshop will be given i Visual Studio Code using the Ionide plugin.

-## TODO Using the Virtual Machine
+## Using the Virtual Machine

 The simplest way to get started with the workshop, is to use the pre-prepared virtual machine.

-The workshop is distributed as a 64-bit Ubuntu ISO disk image, that can be imported into VirtualBox:
-* The VM can be downloaded from [TODO](TODO).
-* The password and username is **kebab** and **kebab**.
-* If the machine runs slow, or Mono autocompletion is slow, try to allocate more CPUs, RAM, Video RAM etc to the machine.
-Maybe it helps.
+A pre-prepared virtual machine for VirtualBox based on Lubuntu will be available as a handout at the beginning of the workshop.

+If you're not attending the workshop, or your convictions prevent you from using virtualization technology, we recommend following the manual setup guide.

 ## Manual Setup

 If you don't want to use a virtual machine, you'll need to get F#, Visual Studio Code and the Ionide plugin.